 Are There Any Pet Loss Support Groups?

-Pet loss support groups can help you get through the grief following a beloved dog's passing.
+Pet loss support groups can help you get through the grief following and even before a beloved dog's passing.
 There are several to choose from, including:

 - Lap of Love Support Group: Lap of Love, in addition to offering hospice services, provides dog owners with free sessions to celebrate their dog's life, discuss any hurdles they are going through, or even just listening if you need someone to talk to.
 Zoom sessions are offered throughout the week and are led by Lap of Love's Pet Loss Support team.